-

 2 Comments

-#HAWMC Dear Janice, by Janice Tindle
+Dear Janice, by Janice Tindle

 Posted in brain injury, caregiving, cargiving, dementia, Dystonia, Dystonia awareness, honesty, human interest, inspirational, Inspiring, love, marriage, motivational, people, rare disorder, support groups, tindle, traumatic brain injury